Skip to main content

 This will take you to this pop up menu..

-• File format: you can download your QR codes as an SVG (recommended), PNG or JPEG
+• File format: you can download your QR codes as an SVG (recommended), PNG or JPEG file.

 Advanced settings